JeffreyThompson1/project0/README.md

 ENGO 551 - Adv.
 Topics on Geospatial Technologies Jeffrey Thompson 30021871

 A website was created for project using git, html, and css.
+***There seems to be a 404 error accessing the homepage using https://jeffreythompson1.github.io/project0/home.html, but using https://jeffreythompson1.github.io/project0/home seems to work fine and I don't know why.
+If you wish to return to the homepage please enter the latter link.

 A checklist of various requirements of the project and where to find them is as follows:

 1.  -Website contains 5 pages: home.html, ds1.html, ds2.html, ds3.html, and bb.html
     -Links to non-home pages exist in the top bar of every page, links to the home page       exist at the bottom of every non-home page